pivotal/docs-tap/bitnami-services/about.hbs.md

 Bitnami Services provides a set of backing services for Tanzu Application Platform (commonly known as TAP).
-The services are MySQL, PostgreSQL, RabbitMQ, Redis, MongoDB and Kafka all of which are backed by the corresponding Bitnami Helm Chart.
+The services are MySQL, PostgreSQL, RabbitMQ, Redis, MongoDB, and Kafka all of which are backed by the corresponding Bitnami Helm Chart.

 Through integration with [Crossplane](../crossplane/about.hbs.md) and